bethan-mallabar-rimmer/CRC_IRM/tables_and_figures/main/README.md

-This folder contains code used to generate figures in the main body of the paper.
+This folder contains code used to generate **Figures 2 and 3** in the main body of the paper (**Figure 1** was made in PowerPoint not R).
 It does not contain code used to generate Tables 1-3 because these were adapted from Supplementary Tables:

 **Table 1**</p>
 Data in Table 1 is from <a href='https://github.com/bethan-mallabar-rimmer/CRC_IRM/blob/main/tables_and_figures/supplementary/sup_table_2'>Supplementary Table 2</a> columns 1-3.</p>